larsmaxfield/maplibre-xy/README.md

     ...
 ```

-This is especially useful for responsibly showing the whole map when `renderWorldCopies=false`.
+This is especially useful when `renderWorldCopies=false` to show the whole map on both mobile (a tall viewport) and desktop (a wide viewport).
+MapLibre's default transform doesn't allow this.

 #### Customize